Still at Large

-Still at Large is the third and final album released by Crime Boss.
+Still at Large is the third studio album by American rapper Crime Boss.
+It was released in August 1998 through Crime Lab Records/Regi Music.
+It features guest appearances from 2 Low, E.S.G., Pimp Money, Big Dave, T-Dubb and 1 Way.
+The album debuted at number 81 on the Top R&B/Hip-Hop Albums chart in the United States.

 Following the release of his successful second album, Conflicts & Confusion, Crime Boss left Suave House Records and formed his own independent label called Crime Lab Records and released Still at Large through it.
 Though his previous two albums were produced by Suave House's T-Mix, Crime Boss himself handled a majority of the album's production.

-The album peaked at 81 on Billboard's Top R&B/Hip-Hop Albums, becoming his only one to not make it to the Billboard 200.